CopernicaMarketingSoftware/Documentation/Publisher/en/rest-requests.md

 There are two ways to encode the data that you send with POST and PUT requests: using the traditional *application/x-www-form-urlencoded* content-type, or using the *application/json* content-type.
-The Copernica API server inspect the content-type header of your request to decide how the request body should be treated: as normal HTTP POST data, or as a JSON object.
+The Copernica API server inspects the content-type header of your request to decide how the request body should be treated: as normal HTTP POST data, or as a JSON object.